-Have you heard of an over-the-counter (OTC) market?
-This is just another investment opportunity to be aware of if you’re getting started or more involved as a trader.
+You’ve probably heard about over-the-counter medication, but have you heard of an over-the-counter (OTC) market?
+An OTC market is just another investment opportunity to be aware of if you’re getting started or more involved as a trader.
 Here’s what you need to know about OTC markets.

 What are OTC markets?

 An OTC market is a market in which stocks and some other commodities can be traded.
 The difference is that unlike auction markets, trading “over the counter” means that securities are electronically traded directly between two parties without using a broker.